CUHK-ARISE/EmotionBench/README.md

 | Anxiety | $-$ (-11.3) | $\downarrow$ (-3.8) | 2 |
 | Overall | $-$ (-15.1) | $-$ (-2.1) | 4 |

-An example result of specific emotion analysis:
+✨An example result of specific emotion analysis:
 | Factors | Positive Affect | Negative Affect | N |
 | :---: |:---: | :---: | :---: |
 | Default |43.3 $\pm$ 2.5 | 25.3 $\pm$ 0.6 | 3 |
 | Facing Self-Opinioned People | $-$ (-18.8) | $-$ (-0.3) | 2 |
 | Overall | $-$ (-18.8) | $-$ (-0.3) | 2 |

-## Argument Specification
+## 🔧 Argument Specification
 1. `--questionnaire`: (Required) Select the questionnaire(s) to run.
 For choises please see the list bellow.

 2. `--model`: (Required) The name of the model to test.